Onedean/EAC/README.md

 ## Updates/News:

-🚩 **News** (Jun.
+🚩 **News** (Sep.
 2025): Our follow up work, which systematically summarizes OOD methods for spatio-temporal forecasting and proposes a novel test-time computational paradigm, [ST-TTC](https://arxiv.org/pdf/2506.00635v2), has been accepted by **NeurIPS 2025 (Spotlight)**. 🚀

 🚩 **News** (Jun.
 2025): We have fixed the problem of not being able to use direct inference with weights. 💉